 Soak the mung beans in plenty of cold water overnight.
 Drain and set aside.

-In a large pot add the ghee or oil with the chillies (save a little for the garnish), garlic, onion, ginger, mustard seeds, and tumeric.
+In a large pot add the oil with the chillies (save a little for the garnish), garlic, onion, ginger, mustard seeds, and turmeric.
 Fry until the onions are soft.

 Add the mung beans, cherry tomatoes, a generous pinch of salt plus two tins of water (800ml).